Homepage > Journal > What is interface consistency? Interface design and aesthetics

 • Increase (also called Progressive Enhancement)

 You can correctly assume that interface consistency is the most important issue for the user.
-User interface design must, first of all, be oriented toward solving this problem.
+First of all, user interface design must be oriented toward solving this problem.

 The UI Design that your business needs!

-• Accelerates learning how to use the interface.
+• Accelerating learning how to use the interface

-• Economizes the acquired knowledge; it can be reused.
+• Economizing the acquired knowledge that can be reused

-• Minimizes the time and maximizes the sense of convenience and comfort.
+• Reducing the time and maximizing the sense of convenience and comfort

-A consistent interface is, first of all, an interface that is predictable and works in accordance with once-established patterns and principles.
-The interface consistency is primarily the consistency in terms of:
+A consistent interface is, first of all, predictable and works in accordance with once-established patterns and principles.

 • Language (names)